-Except the movement of her mask set her jeweled earbobs swinging.
-Sheringbrook narrowed his eyes.
+The gesture set her jeweled earbobs swinging, and Sheringbrook narrowed his eyes.
 “Those are the Xavier jewels,” he said.
 “Pigeon’s blood rubies.
 Famous.
-Can you be…?”
+Can you be . . . ?”

 “I’ve never known Xavier to give the family jewels to a hussy before,” said the cit.

 The rake snorted.
 “Xavier?
 Before he was married, he never gave the family jewels to anyone but a hussy.”
 This feeble joke was greeted with much more amusement than it deserved.

 Jane felt the threads of her disguise unraveling.
 Damnation.
 She had borrowed her cousin’s jewels to create her character, not unmake it.
 They were simply for effect, to give the impression of startling wealth that would convince these men to loosen their purse strings.
 She had never expected the gems to be recognized.

 Damned Xavier, with his damned famous jewels.
 It was horribly fitting that he should be invoked at this table, since he was the reason she sat here.
 Since he thought she could not be trusted, especially with money.